intel/pmem-csi/README.md

 Non-volatile DIMM device(s) are required for operation.
 Some development and testing can however be done using QEMU-emulated NVDIMMs, see [README-qemu-notes](README-qemu-notes.md).

+### NVDIMM device initialization

+The driver does not create NVDIMM Regions, but expects Regions to exist when the driver starts.
+The utility [ipmctl](https://github.com/intel/ipmctl) can be used to create Regions.

 ## Supported Kubernetes versions

 The driver deployment in Kubernetes cluster has been verified on: